 When the unit has come to a stop, and remains motionless for one minute, the KVH TracVision system goes into a "Sleep" mode, turning off the conical scan and positioning motors.
 Unlike turning the power off, when the KVH TracVision is in the "Sleep" mode, it is still drawing power.
-It is important to turn the system off when the unit is parked for camping.
-With the power to the KVH TracVision system off, the system will not draw power and you will be able to continue watching programming on the selected satellite.
+It is important to turn the system off when the unit is parked for camping, unless the unit is equipped with HD (High Definition) satellite receivers.
+If so equipped, leave the power switch to the KVH TracVision System on while watching satellite TV.